QuantConnect/quantconnect-cli/README.md

 OPTIONS
   -h, --help             display usage information
-  -n, --name=name        name of the backtest (optional, a random one is generated if not specified) -o, --open             open the backtest results in the browser -p, --project=project  project id or name (optional, interactive selector opens if not specified) -v, --version          display version information
+  -n, --name=name        name of the backtest (optional, a random one is generated if not specified) -o, --open             open the backtest results in the browser when done -p, --project=project  project id or name (optional, interactive selector opens if not specified) -v, --version          display version information
 ```

 _See code: [src/commands/backtests/new.ts](https://github.com/jmerle/quantconnect-cli/blob/master/src/commands/backtests/new.ts)_

-## `qcli backtests:report`
+## `qcli backtests:report [PATH]`

 download the report of a given backtest

 ```
 USAGE
-  $ qcli backtests:report
+  $ qcli backtests:report [PATH]

+ARGUMENTS
+  PATH  path to save report to (optional, the backtest name is used if not specified)

 OPTIONS
-  -b, --backtest=backtest  backtest id or name (optional, interactive selector opens if not specified) -h, --help               display usage information -p, --project=project    project id or name (optional, interactive selector opens if not specified) -v, --version            display version information
+  -b, --backtest=backtest  backtest id or name (optional, interactive selector opens if not specified) -h, --help               display usage information -p, --project=project    project id or name (optional, interactive selector opens if not specified) -v, --version            display version information --open                   open the report in the browser when done --overwrite              overwrite the file if it already exists
 ```

 _See code: [src/commands/backtests/report.ts](https://github.com/jmerle/quantconnect-cli/blob/master/src/commands/backtests/report.ts)_